-Every day that I act out of anger, or from a place of frustration or a broken heart, I am grateful because each affliction offers an opportunity to learn about myself and my fellow man.
+Every day that I act from a place of frustration, I am grateful because these moments offer me opportunities to learn mindfulness.

-Every day that brings me a challenge and tests my spirit, I am grateful.
+Every day that challenges my resiliency and adaptability, I am grateful.

 Every day that I am humbled by a mistake, I am grateful.

-Every day that I am faced with seemingly unbearable odds, I am grateful for the lessons I have learned and my spirit that is strengthened by these things.
+Every day that I am faced with seemingly unbearable odds, I am grateful that my spirit and my fortitude are strengthened by these things.